evalevaluatesexpressionin the environment indicated byenvironment.The default for

 (In the past this was not the case: The child would share a location

-with the parent except within a parameterize
+with the parent except within a parameterize.

 This was changed to avoid unsafe and inefficient coupling between threads.)

-Note that parameterize
+Note that parameterize and fluid-let have similar

 binding and sharing behavior.

-The difference is that fluid-let
+The difference is that fluid-let modifies locations

-accessed by name, while make-parameter
+accessed by name, while make-parameter and parameterize

 create anonymous locations accessed by calling a parameter procedure.

-The R5RS procedures current-input-port
+The R5RS procedures current-input-port and current-output-port

 are parameter objects.

-make-parameter
+make-parameter init [converter]

 Returns a new parameter object which is bound in the global dynamic environment to a location containing the value returned by the call

-)The parameter object is a procedure which accepts zero or one argument.
+(.
+If the conversion procedure converter is not specified the identity function is used instead.converterinit)The parameter object is a procedure which accepts zero or one argument.
 When it is called with no argument, the content of the location bound to this parameter object in the current dynamic environment is returned.
 When it is called with one argument, the content of the location is set to the result of the call

-is the argument passed to the parameter object, and an unspecified value is returned.(define radix (make-parameter 10)) (define write-shared (make-parameter #f (lambda (x) (if (boolean? x) x (error "only booleans are accepted by write-shared"))))) (radix) ⇒ 10 (radix 2) (radix) ⇒ 2 (write-shared 0) gives an error (define prompt (make-parameter 123 (lambda (x) (if (string? x) x (with-output-to-string (lambda () (write x))))))) (prompt) ⇒ "123" (prompt ">") (prompt) ⇒ ">"
+(, whereconverterarg)argis the argument passed to the parameter object, and an unspecified value is returned.(define radix (make-parameter 10)) (define write-shared (make-parameter #f (lambda (x) (if (boolean? x) x (error "only booleans are accepted by write-shared"))))) (radix) ⇒ 10 (radix 2) (radix) ⇒ 2 (write-shared 0) gives an error (define prompt (make-parameter 123 (lambda (x) (if (string? x) x (with-output-to-string (lambda () (write x))))))) (prompt) ⇒ "123" (prompt ">") (prompt) ⇒ ">"

 The expressions